UBRoboticsWorkshop/WorkShops/3_programming/index.md

 ![Alt text](image-7.png)

 - connect the Wire, upload the code. (**In the Example:** Pin9 and Pin10 are used.
 For wires connection, plz check last workshop)
+- Modify the code. (e.g. Drive 2 motors... feel free to ask for help. )
 ---

 # 4. More about Servos and MX1508